SOCIETAL & ENVIRONMENTAL IMPACT

 Girls come to DWS from disadvantaged backgrounds throughout Thailand, including broken and troubled homes.
 80% are living in poverty, 40% are orphans or abandoned, and many are at risk of physical and mental problems, including drug addiction.
 Through the loving environment of the boarding school, high-quality academics, proper nutrition, and stress management programs, including meditation and yoga, the girls become healthy, joyful, motivated students.
 There are currently over 1,000 students enrolled at DWS from kindergarten to grade 12.

-Over 90% of DWS graduates attend university, most being the first in their families to do so.
+Over 90% of DWS graduates attend university, most being the first in their families to do so, and many enter competitive fields such as engineering, health sciences, education, and law.
 This is remarkable because only 5% of children from low-income families in Thailand advance to higher education.
 Through employment and a better quality of life, Dhammajarinee graduates break the cycle of poverty for themselves and their families.

 Since its inception in 1990, more than 5,700 students have attended DWS.
 This has positively impacted not just these students but also the lives of their families and communities.